-Polls released this week in the primary race for California Governor reflect the turmoil and confusion in the wake of the exit of Rep. Eric Swalwell following multiple sexual assault allegations.
+Polls released April 14 and 15 in the primary race for California Governor reflect the turmoil and confusion in the wake of the exit of Rep. Eric Swalwell following multiple sexual assault allegations.

 The answer to the critical question of who benefits from the departure of Swalwell – whose name will still appear on the June 2 ballot – remains unclear.

-Also on Tuesday, Mahan ran $3 million in advertising on digital platforms statewide and on San Francisco television stations.
+On April 14, the Mahan campaign ran $3 million in advertising on digital platforms statewide and on San Francisco television stations.

 The most recent poll was conducted by Emerson College and independently sponsored by Inside California Politics/Nexstar Media, sponsor of a statewide April 22 debate among the six highest-polling governor candidates.
 Mahan qualified for that debate.